 Should You Get a Private or Federal Parent Loan?

 In addition to private parent student loans, borrowers may also consider their ability to secure federal parent loans for a child.
 With a PLUS loan from the Department of Education, parents may qualify based on a simple credit check, not necessarily their ability to repay the loan in the future.
-The interest rate on a federal parent student loan is fixed, currently set at 7 percent, but this may be changed by the government in the future.
+The interest rate on a federal parent student loan is fixed.
 The benefit of a parent PLUS loan is that it can be easier to apply and get approved; however, this comes with the risk of borrowing too much.

 Parents may consider private parent student loans as an alternative to federal parent loans, primarily when a lower interest rate can be secured based on strong credit history and steady income.
 In either case, parents need to do an in-depth review of their ability to repay the loan prior to taking on debt to fund their child’s education.